 Vessel Sinks: Designer’s Choice for the Bathroom

-Are vessel-style sinks here to stay?
+Are designer vessel sinks here to stay?
 Their popularity here at MetroBath tells us “yes”.
 A sink style from ancient times has emerged as one of the most sought after designer bathroom trends of the 21st Century.
 Whether your bathroom design is traditional or exotic – there’s a vessel sink for you.

-What is a vessel sink?
 A vessel sink is a basin that sits on the countertop or piece of furniture.
 These basins are in all sort of sizes, depths and materials – from glass, china, ceramic to metals.
 There’s so many styles and materials to choose from now – ask your Metropolitan Bath and Tile designer to show you.

 It’s a good idea to decide whether you want a vessel sink before you start planning the plumbing in your new or remodeled bathroom.
 The type of sink you install will impact the placement of your pipes and this should be done in the initial phase.